Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Methods that train models or recognize values from forms are modeled as long-running operations.
 The client exposes a `begin<MethodName>` method that returns a `SyncPoller` or `PollerFlux` instance.
-Callers should wait for the operation to completed by calling `getFinalResult()` on the returned operation from the `begin<method-name>` method.
+Callers should wait for the operation to completed by calling `getFinalResult()` on the returned operation from the `begin<MethodName>` method.
 Sample code snippets are provided to illustrate using long-running operations [below](#Examples).

 ## Examples